LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 ### Thing 10: FAIR in archaeology
 *Getting started*
-* Read through the FAIR data principles at [https://www.go-fair.org/fair-principles/](https://www.go-fair.org/fair-principles/).
+* Read through the FAIR data principles at <https://www.go-fair.org/fair-principles/>.
 * Consider what these principles mean in practice and how each of the Things you are implementing support FAIR archaeological data.
 What would it mean if every archaeologist followed these principles?

 *Learn more*
-* Watch the webinar "Enabling FAIR Data" at [https://www.dataone.org/webinars/enabling-fair-data](https://www.dataone.org/webinars/enabling-fair-data) or "Are we FAIR yet?" at [https://rd-alliance.org/webinar-are-we-fair-yet](https://rd-alliance.org/webinar-are-we-fair-yet).
+* Watch the webinar *Enabling FAIR Data* at <https://www.dataone.org/webinars/enabling-fair-data> or *Are we FAIR yet?* at <https://rd-alliance.org/webinar-are-we-fair-yet>.

 *Challenge me*
-* Assess the 'FAIRness' of one of your recent datasets using the [FAIR self-assessment tool from ARDC](https://www.ands-nectar-rds.org.au/fair-tool).
+* Assess the *FAIRness* of one of your recent datasets using the [FAIR self-assessment tool from ARDC](https://www.ands-nectar-rds.org.au/fair-tool).
 What did you learn about your data?
 How can you do better?